MdMirajAnsari/InterviewNavigator/EntityFramework/EF-Concept.md

 EF Core is a complete rewrite focused on performance and extensibility, while EF6 is for legacy systems, lacking the cross-platform capabilities and ongoing development of EF Core

-## Explain Eager Loading vs Lazy Loading vs Explicit Loading.
+## Explain Eager Loading vs Lazy Loading vs Explicit Loading vs Deferred Execution vs Immediate Execution

 **Eager Loading**

 Related entities are loaded  **immediately** , at the same time as the main entity.

+Used when you know you’ll need related data upfront.
+Achieved using Include and ThenInclude.
+Pros: Reduces N+1 query problem.
+Cons: May load unnecessary data if not carefully selected.

 Use `.Include()` (and `.ThenInclude()` for deeper levels).